Quorafind/Obsidian-Map-For-Note/README.md

-# Obsidian Map For Note
+# Obsidian Map For Note [Deprecated]

+> This project is deprecated because of its low performance and I have no time to polish it, use [Path-Finder](https://github.com/jerrywcy/obsidian-path-finder) instead.

 A plugin for search paths between notes.